ianrastall/text-utils/books/ada/book-ada-01.md

   to eliminate ambiguity

 These features were not merely theoretical—they were directly inspired by real-world failures.
-For example, the _Therac-25_ radiation therapy machine disaster (1985-1987), where a software bug caused fatal overdoses, would later highlight the dangers of weak typing and inadequate error handling.
-While Ada 83's standard was frozen in 1983, its emphasis on range checks and exception handling anticipates the failure modes later revealed by the Therac-25 investigations.
+The Therac-25 radiation therapy machine disasters (1985-1987), where software bugs caused fatal overdoses, later underscored the value of Ada 83's already-mandatory range checks and exception handling.
+While the Therac-25 incidents occurred after Ada 83's standardization, they validated the prescience of Ada's emphasis on compile-time safety checks.

 > "Ada 83 was designed to catch errors at compile time rather than runtime.
 This
 > was not a luxury—it was a necessity for systems where a single bug could cost